-Default allow = defines a set S by describing the elements that do not belong to S
+- Default allow = defines a set S by describing those elements that do not belong to S = the complement of S - Default deny = defines a set by describing the elements that belong to S

-Default deny = defines a set by describing the elements that belong to S The Six Dumbest Ideas in Computer Security (M.Ranum)
+The Six Dumbest Ideas in Computer Security (M.Ranum)

-- 1. Default Permit
+- 1. Default Permit (default allow)

 - 2. Enumerating Badness

 - 3. Penetrate and Patch

 - 4. Hacking is Cool

 - 5. Educating Users

 - 6. Action is Better Than Inaction